raznis/CarND-Advanced-Lane-Lines/README.md

 In addition, in order to debug all the stages of the pipeline, I implemented a visualizer to display all the stages in a single image.
 I also utilized this in computing the output video.
 Here's an example of this:
 ![alt text][image9]

 ---

 ###Pipeline (video)
+---

-####1.
-Provide a link to your final video output.
+1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video_done.mp4)

 ---

-###Discussion
+Discussion
+---

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The first thing I noticed is that this (computer vision) approach requires a lot of fine tuning of the parameters.
 What appears to work well on some test images, can break down on very similar images, as were included in the video.
 Looking at potential areas of imprevement, I believe further tuning of the thresholding would create a more robust pipeline.
 I used masking of yellow and white in my pipeline, and this might fail when lanes have different colors, or when lighting conditions are completely different.